FAQs for ADUs

 Although every ADU is different, people typically build an ADU for one of three reasons:

 • Multigenerational living - Other customers want to provide living space (or space for long visits!) for their parents or for adult sons and daughters.
 ADUs help families stick together, and help older people live independently in their neighborhood.
+You can read about one of our ADU projects for a multigenerational family here.

 What types of ADUs are there?